 When you have too many ideas and are indecisive about which to go through with, you may end up shutting down.
 Decision fatigue is defined as the emotional and mental strain caused by the burden of choices.

 As an animator, you may become hasty with your decisions when you’re overstressed.
 If you don’t manage your stress well, you may shut down altogether.

-When your mental energy runs low, you may choose the easiest option even if it’s not the best one.
-If you’re not passionate about your decisions, you may run into animator’s block.
+When your mental energy runs low, you may choose the easiest option, even if it’s not the best one.
+If you’re not passionate about your decisions, you may run into an animator’s block.